ipozdeev/it-skills-for-research/writing-with-latex.md

 2. Setup Sublime Text for LaTeXing, including graphics preview and inverse search;
 3. Install, if not present already, packages `threeparttable` and `blindtext`;
 4. Create folder `text/` with subfloders `paper/` and `presentation/`;
+5. Install JabRef;
+6. Locate the DOI of Milgrom's paper 'A Theory of Auctions and Competitive Bidding' and use it to auto-parse the info to JabRef;
 4. Create a `.bib` file with two entries, a [published paper](https://www.journals.uchicago.edu/doi/10.1086/707735) and a [working paper](https://ssrn.com/abstract=3555917);
 4. Create a simple article consisting of:
     *   title page with title, author(s), affiliation(s), date, abstract and thanks;